 To ensure that every student is taught by an accomplished teacher, it is important to look at opportunities for quality professional growth.
 The National Board of Professional Teaching Standards (NBPTS) has designed National Board Certification to develop, retain, and recognize accomplished teachers.
-There are more than 118,000 National Board Certified Teachers (NBCTs) throughout the nation, with 463 from Michigan.
+There are more than 118,000 National Board Certified Teachers (NBCTs) throughout the nation, with nearly 500 from Michigan.
 National Board Certification is the most respected professional certification available in K-12 education.

 What is National Board Certification?

 National Board certification is a certificate of achievement issued to teachers who have met the high and rigorous standards for what accomplished teachers should know and be able to do as established by NBPTS.
 Founded in Michigan in 1987 and now located in Washington, D.C., the NBPTS provides voluntary certification for teachers that is a nationally recognized, distinguishing hallmark of the profession.

 Please note: This certificate is not a nationally accepted certificate to be used in lieu of a state-issued certificate or license to teach.

 Michigan recognizes the rigor and commitment to advancing student learning and achievement that is involved in achieving the National Board Certificate.
 To that end, National Board certification may result in one of the following advantages for holders of a Michigan teaching certificate: